HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: RESULTS

 We study the impact of several design choices by running different flavors of HERB.
-These variations include the importance of selecting a random sequence of objects vs. Beam-3, and different reward functions introduced in Sec.~\ref{subsec:ppredition}.
-All models were trained on an \textit{Ubuntu 22.04.5} machine with \textit{Intel Xeon Max 9460} CPU and \textit{NVIDIA A30 PCIe} GPU.
-On this computer, training one seed for 10M steps takes $\sim$9 hours.

-Fig.~\ref{fig:ablation} reports the Normalized Reward and Episode Lengths~(equivalent to the number of objects packed) across different settings.
-The reward is Min-Max normalized across three parameter-setting seeds run for each configuration.
+To facilitate the training of different variations, random episodes are initialized in an RL fashion.
+These variations include the importance of selecting a random sequence of objects vs. Beam-3, and different reward functions introduced in Sect.~\ref{subsec:ppredition}.
+Fig.~\ref{fig:ablation} reports the Episode Lengths~(equivalent to the number of objects packed) across different settings.
 As the two best-performing parameter settings, CS0.9 and CS0.6, display comparable performance in terms of RL metrics, they will be further analyzed in the following sections.

+All models were trained on an \textit{Ubuntu 22.04.5} with \textit{Intel Xeon Max 9460} CPU and \textit{NVIDIA A30 PCIe} GPU.
+On this computer, training one RL seed for 10M steps takes $\sim$9 hours.
+IL trainings are much shorter ($\sim$30 minutes), however, multiple runs for hyperparameter optimization would lead to a similar resulting time ($\sim$9 hours).